 Rated PG-13 For Money: Averted.
 The story regarding the rights of the movie are as follows: Disney was the first production company to obtain them, but when they saw no viable to way to reduce the projected final product below a potential PG-13 rating they decided to auction the rights, which were then obtained by Universal and subsequently green-lighted.

-So Okay, It's Average or So Bad, It's Good: Critically, a consistent high point has been the art direction and the soundtrack, with some minor discussion about the acting quality.
+So Okay, It's Average: Critically, a consistent high point has been the art direction and the soundtrack, with some minor discussion about the acting quality.
 The plot is routinely criticized.

 Uncanny Valley: Something is strangely.... off about the representative that Sally talks to at the beginning of the movie.